ComunidadAylas/PackSquash-action/README.md

         with:
           fetch-depth: 0 # A non-shallow repository clone is required
       - name: Run PackSquash
-        uses: ComunidadAylas/PackSquash-action@v3
+        uses: ComunidadAylas/PackSquash-action@v4
+        with:
+          packsquash_version: latest # Uses the latest PackSquash release supported by the action
 ```

 ### Optimize each commit to an artifact, but changing the pack directory

-In some cases, the directory where the pack is does not match the repository root.
-You can specify a directory other than the repository root by changing the `path` input parameter.
+In some cases, the directory where the pack is located is not the same as repository root.
+You can specify a directory other than the repository root by changing the `options` input parameter, which can be a path to a TOML file or an inline TOML string containing the options to pass to the PackSquash command-line application.
+These options follow the same format as the options files used by the PackSquash application, which are documented [here](https://github.com/ComunidadAylas/PackSquash/wiki/Options-files).

-This is useful for repositories that contain several packs (monorepos) and isolating the pack from the rest of the repository, preventing miscellaneous repository files from being considered as pack files by PackSquash.
+Changing the pack directory is handy for repositories that contain multiple packs, or for isolating the pack from the rest of the repository to prevent miscellaneous files from being considered as pack files by PackSquash.

 #### File tree